acm-uiuc/til/_til/unix/check-if-a-port-is-in-use.md

+---
-# Check If A Port Is In Use
+title: Check If A Port Is In Use
+category: unix
+---

 The `lsof` command is used to *list open files*.
 This includes listing network connections.
 This means I can check if a particular port is in use